Impact Investing vs. Venture Philanthropy

 “With impact investing, the investor is looking to make a profit while also having a positive impact on the world in a social or environmental sense.
 With venture philanthropy, the goal is usually (but not always) to make a profit while having a positive social impact on the world.
 Impact investing is on the rise while venture philanthropy seems to have passed its peak.”

-So, the difference between Impact Investing and Venture Philanthropy is mainly a distinction in priorities.
-Both aim to both make a profit and have a positive impact on the world, yet, each prioritises this differently.
-I hope this helps and if anyone has anythings to add, drop us a line in the comments.
+So, the difference between impact investing and venture philanthropy is mainly a distinction in priorities.
+Both aim to make a profit and have a positive impact on the world, yet, each prioritises this differently.